 There's loads to see and do throughout the Scottish Borders – whether you are by the coast, or inland near one of the historic houses that abound in the area, it's easy to find something to enjoy for all the family.
+Visit our web pages about the local Castles, Gardens, Historic Sites and Museums.
+You can also enjoy golf and wildlife watching.

 If you love mountain biking then Glentress and Innerleithen have the reputation for providing some of the best mountain biking in the UK.
 Situated in the Tweed valley, Glentress has won several acclaimed awards with brilliant trails of all grades and a brand new state of the art visitor centre.
 Innerleithen is a few miles further south east from Glentress and is the preserve of the more experienced mountain biker with awesome downhill and freeride trails and a cracking red graded XC route.